 This duck house is attractive, sturdy, secure and will provide secure shelter, and nesting area for 2-4 ducks.
 The water system, laying boxes, and manure catchment make this DIY duck house easy to maintain also.

-If you have a small flock with no plans for expansion, this small duck house will be ideal for your ducks.
+If you have a small flock with no plans for expansion, we recommend this small duck house to be an ideal for your ducks.
 It will also be quick and easy for you to build in just one day.
-Detail Instructions at yellowcottagehomestead

 2- Lean-To Duck House